dictybase-playground/kubeless-gofn/uniprot/README.md

-# dashboard function
+# uniprot cache function
-A golang based [kubeless](https://kubeless.io) function to deploy in kubernetes cluster.
+A golang based [kubeless](https://kubeless.io) function to store mapping between uniprot and *D.discoideum* gene identifiers.

 ## Dependencies
 [Redis](https://redis.io) have to be installed